revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Threads.md

 <blockquote>

-No, it's not at all possible to restart a thread once a thread gets started and completes its execution.
-Thread only runs once and if you try to run it for a second time, then it will throw a runtime exception i.e., `java.lang.IllegalThreadStateException`.
+No, it's not at all possible to restart a thread once a thread gets started and completes its execution.Thread only runs once and if you try to run it for a second time, then it will throw a runtime exception i.e., `java.lang.IllegalThreadStateException`.

 </blockquote>